Sushi: Gu (具)

-The ingredients used inside sushi are called gu and are, typically, varieties of fish.
+The ingredients used inside sushi are called gu (具) and are, typically, varieties of fish.
 For culinary, sanitary, and aesthetic reasons, the minimum quality and freshness of fish to be eaten raw must be superior to that of fish that is to be cooked.
 Sushi chefs are trained to recognize important attributes, including smell, color, firmness, and freedom from parasites that may go undetected in a commercial inspection.
 Commonly used fish are tuna (maguro, shiro-maguro), yellowtail (hamachi), snapper (kurodai), mackerel (saba), and salmon (sake).
 The most valued sushi ingredient is toro, the fatty cut of the fish.
 This comes in a variety of ōtoro (often from the bluefin species of tuna) and chūtoro, meaning "middle toro", implying that it is halfway into the fattiness between toro and the regular cut.
 Aburi style refers to nigiri sushi, where the fish is partially grilled (topside) and partially raw.
 Most nigiri sushi will have completely raw toppings, called neta.

 Other seafoods such as squid (ika), eel (anago and unagi), pike conger (hamo), octopus (tako), shrimp (ebi and amaebi), clam (mirugai, aoyagi and akagai), fish roe (ikura, masago, kazunoko and tobiko), sea urchin (uni), crab (kani), and various kinds of shellfish (abalone, prawn, scallop) are the most popular seafoods in sushi.
 Oysters are less common, as the taste is thought to not go well with the rice.
 Kani kama, or imitation crab stick, is commonly substituted for real crab, most notably in California rolls.

 Pickled daikon radish (takuan) in shinko maki, pickled vegetables (tsukemono), fermented soybeans (nattō) in nattō maki, avocado, cucumber in kappa maki, asparagus, yam, pickled ume (umeboshi), gourd (kanpyō), burdock (gobo), and sweet corn (sometimes mixed with mayonnaise) are plant products used in sushi.

 Tofu, eggs (in the form of slightly sweet, layered omelette called tamagoyaki), and raw quail eggs (as a gunkan-maki topping) are also common.